emmanuel39hanks/GCI-Django-HelloWorld/README.md

     $ python3 manage.py runserver

-Then, you can open the URL http://127.0.0.1:8000/ in your web browser and you can see the hello world example like this:
+Then, you can open the URL http://127.0.0.1:8000/ in your web browser and you can see the hello world:

-Also you can open in your web browser the URL http://127.0.0.1:8000/admin for access to
+Also you can open in your web browser the URL http://127.0.0.1:8000/admin for access to admin panel